thinkoverit/assignments/Angular.md

    - otp - required and valid NUMBER ONLY format and max length of 4.(Please keep OTP field hidden till getOTP API is success)

 - As soon as mobile field is filled by user and is valid, then call 'getOTP' API as mentioned in section 'API Details' below.
-- If 'getOTP' API is successfull please show 'otp field and a disabled 'Resend OTP' link beside otp field.
+- If 'getOTP' API is successfull please show 'otp field and a disable 'Resend OTP' link beside otp field.
 - 'Resend OTP' link shall be disabled for 3 minutes and will be enabled when 3 minutes lapse.
-Now user can click Resend OTP link again. after successfull getOTP call above step will repeat.
+Now user can click Resend OTP link again and after successfull getOTP call above step will repeat.
 -  User can click 'Resend OTP' link only 3 times. after that user shall be shown error message "Please try again after an hour." and 'Resend OTP' link shall be hidden.

 ## API Details